h4koo/FSP_ImageDeconvolution/README.md

 Running the build instructions will create the `~/.fsp_imgdcnv` folder in the users home folder to store the calculated filters.
 It will also create the `build` directory where the executable and object files are stored during compilation.

 ## (optional) Build documentation
-To generate the documentation of the project a `Doxyfile` is provived to be used with doxygen to create html and latex files containing the documentation.
-To build the documentation make sure
+To generate the documentation of the project a `Doxyfile` is provided to be used with `doxygen` to create HTML and LaTex files containing the documentation.
+To build the documentation make sure you have `doxygen` installed, or you can follow the steps outlined above to install it in Ubuntu.

+To create the documentation you can run

+`$ doxygen Doxyfile`

+this generates the documentation in a _docs_ folder.
+The HTML documentation can be accessed by opnening the `index.html`file.

 ### Run the application